 You look to him to build your worth, make you feel loved and accepted, soothe your fears, give your “rights” as a wife and make you feel whole as a woman.

-It is true that God has given you this earthly relationship to meet some of the needs He has hardwired in you but this gift (your husband) is not meant to replace Him.
+It is true that God has given you this earthly relationship to meet some of the needs He has hardwired in you but as the spouse with the higher drive, understand that this gift (your husband) is not meant to replace Him.

 We were never meant to take our eyes and affection off God.
 Whether or not your husband is making love to you, you are still complete in God.